Tilleda, Wisconsin

 Tilleda is an unincorporated census-designated place in the town of Seneca in Shawano County, Wisconsin, United States.
-The community is located on County Highway D. less than one mile (one kilometer) north of Wisconsin Highway 29.
+The community is located on County Highway D, less than one mile (one kilometer) north of Wisconsin Highway 29.
 The community uses the 54978 ZIP code.
-As of the 2010 census, its population is 91.
+As of the 2020 census, Tilleda had a population of 71.

-Tilleda pond on the Embarrass River is used for ice racing in January and February by the Tilleda Thunder program.
+Tilleda Pond, on the Embarrass River is used for ice racing in January and February by the Tilleda Thunder program.

-Tilleda may have been founded by German immigrants from the village of Tilleda (Kyffhaeuser) in central Germany.
+Tilleda may have been founded by German immigrants from the village of Tilleda in central Germany.

 Wolverine Fire Apparatus (blue buildings shown in pictures) is the largest employer in Tilleda.